aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-mail-merge/populate-mailmerge-template-with-data/_index.md

 |RemoveTitleRowInInnerTables|Enable "RemoveTitleRow " for nested tables.|
 |RemoveStaticFields|Specifies whether static fields should be removed from the document.
 Static fields are fields, which results remain the same upon any document change.
 Fields, which do not store their results in a document and are calculated on the fly (like Aspose.Words.Fields.FieldType.FieldListNum, Aspose.Words.Fields.FieldType.FieldSymbol, etc.) are not considered to be static.|

-## Resource URI
+## REST API’s Resources

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) lets you call this REST API directly from a browser.
-The description of the API and its parameters is also given there.

 ## cURL Example

-cUrl is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.
-The following are a few examples of using cURL.
+You can use cUrl, which is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.

+The following are a few examples of using cURL:

 *Case 1: MailMerge Template**